 Episcopal Migration Ministries is the church’s foremost response to refugee crises.
 Working in partnership with offices and groups within the church as well as with governments, non-government organizations (NGOs), and a network of 30 affiliate offices in 26 dioceses, Episcopal Migration Ministries assures safe passage and provides vital services for thousands of refugee families upon their arrival in America: English language and cultural orientation classes, employment services, school enrollment, and initial assistance with housing and transportation.
 For each family, the goal is self-reliance and self-determination.
 After years of living in limbo, thanks to Episcopal Migration Ministries, refugees now have the opportunity to begin again on a strong foundation that honors their stories and dignity.

-To find out how to join Episcopal Migration Ministries in helping refugees build new lives in your community, please see the “Where We Work” link below.
+To find out how to join Episcopal Migration Ministries in helping refugees build new lives in your community.

 One United People: A Dialogue on Refugee Resettlement and Faithful Welcome